 - 3.4.1 Protect the cable from accidental damage by heavy equipment or flying rocks and debris.
 Use any practical method to protect the cable.
 The cable can be protected by routing it through a flexible conduit.
 The cable may be intentionally left slack inside the conduit to accommodate local deformation.
-Conduits should not be used where flow of water along the instrument leads must be prevented.
+Conduits should not be used where the flow of water along the instrument leads must be prevented.
 In case conduits are not used and the cable is subjected to tensile or compressive strain, great care should be taken to prevent conductors from breaking or protruding out of the insulation.
-Generally, cables should be routed through zones of least differential strain. - 3.4.2 Keep the ends of the lead wires clean and dry.
+As a general rule, cables should be routed through zones of least differential strain. - 3.4.2 Keep the ends of the lead wires clean and dry.
 In case several strain gages are installed at the same location, they may be terminated in an IP-67 terminal box. - 3.4.3 Cables may be spliced to lengthen them, without affecting gage readings.
-The cable joint should be made watertight by using an epoxy based splicing kit.
-Cable jointing compound R-pack 3M Scotch Cast 450 resin and hardener MSH 283 is normally used in India.
-Any suitable two-component cable-jointing compound available in your Country can be used in place of this compound. - CAUTION: In case extra cable is required, it should always be removed from a spool by rotating the spool.
+The cable joint should be made watertight by using an epoxy-based splicing kit.
+For cable jointing compound please contact factory.

+- CAUTION: In case extra cable is required, it should always be removed from a spool by rotating the spool.
 This will reduce chances of nicking, bending or twisting of the cable. - 3.4.4 Cable should be marked with permanent markers by the use of stainless steel or plastic tags stamped with the appropriate strain gage number.
 The tags should be such that they do not damage or cut the cable.
 Temporary identification can be done by writing the serial number of the strain gage, its code number and the location at which it is installed, on a strip of paper, placing the strip on the cable and covering it with a transparent plastic cello tape.
-Permanent identification is necessary to prevent errors in making proper connections and to insure correct splicing if cable is cut or, broken.
+Permanent identification is necessary to prevent errors in making proper connections and to ensure correct splicing if the cable is cut or, broken.